European Banking Federation

 8 Jul 2022

-Their ask — The EBF requests removal of the mandatory withdrawal button, elimination of the one-day interval before contract conclusion, and clarification of how the directive interacts with product-specific legislation.
+Message — The EBF requests removal of the mandatory withdrawal button, elimination of the one-day interval before contract conclusion, and clarification of how the directive interacts with product-specific legislation.
 They want to limit pre-contractual information to essential elements only.1234

-How it helps them — This would avoid high IT costs and operational changes for banks.56
+Why — This would avoid high IT costs and operational changes for banks.56

-Who loses — Consumers lose clearer access to withdrawal rights and additional safeguards for distance purchases.7
+Impact — Consumers lose clearer access to withdrawal rights and additional safeguards for distance purchases.7

-Meeting with Valeria Miceli (Cabinet of President Ursula von der Leyen) and
+Meeting with Valeria Miceli (Cabinet of President Ursula von der Leyen) and Banco Santander, S.A. and

 7 Jul 2022 · Topic: Polish loans in foreign currency (CHF) and the UCTD Directive.
 Eu Commission made it clear that we do not interfere in cases before the ECJ and with the SJ work in this regard.

-Meeting with Alin Mituța (Member of the European Parliament, Shadow rapporteur) and
+Meeting with Alin Mituța (Member of the European Parliament, Shadow rapporteur) and Google and EuroCommerce

 6 Jul 2022 · Data Act